CookieSource/wikijs/installation/calamares-online.md

 ## 7\.
 Users

-Here you can select a *username* and *password* for use on your RebornOS.
+Here you can select a username and password for use on your RebornOS install.
 You can also choose to reuse the same password for the `root` account:

 ![](/installer/online/calamares-install-users.png)